dltxio/idem-old/README.md

 Idem is a open source cross platform mobile application based on the Decentrlaized Identity Foundations DID protocol.

-Each time an exchange requests an ID verifycation from a user, the provider charges the exchange a fee.
+Each time an exchange requests a ID from a new user, the KYC provider charges the exchange a fee.
 Further, users are required to provide KYC information and have it verified for each and every onboarding, instead of a portable, reusable verification from a trusted provider.
-By locally storing user's verified information, we can enhance the customer onboarding experience and reduce costs incurred by Vendors.
+By locally storing user's verified information with a cryptographic signature, we can enhance the customer onboarding experience and reduce costs incurred by vendors.

 ## The Tech
-Idem uses a verify of cryptographic protocols to sign and encrypt your data,  PGP/GPG encryption is used to securely store data on your device.
-Furthermore, Idem uses the Ethereum elliptic curve to sign claims which is inline with the DID foundations verifiable claims schema.
-Transactions on the Ethereum Test Network "Kovan" will be signed with the ETH account `0xE4ed9ceF6989CFE9da7c1Eec8c2299141dD9e7cC`
+Idem uses a number of cryptographic protocols to sign and encrypt your data.
+PGP/GPG encryption is used to securely store data on your device, while the Ethereum elliptic curve is used to sign claims which conforms to the DID foundations verifiable claims schema.

 ## Intent
 Idem is designed to be used in two ways with third parties such as crypto exchanges.